vormkracht10/php-uploadcare-transformations/README.md

 // https://example.com/cdn/12a3456b-c789-1234-1de2-3cfa83096e25/scale_crop/320x320/50x60/
 ```

->In URLs, % is an escape character and should be encoded with %25 escape sequence, e.g. /scale_crop/440x440/80%25,80%25/.
-For convenience, we use the p shortcut for percent which doesn't require encoding.
+>As stated in the Uploadcare Documentation, in URLs, % is an escape character and should be encoded with %25 escape sequence, e.g. /scale_crop/440x440/80%25,80%25/.
+For convenience, we can use the p shortcut for percent which doesn't require encoding.

 ### List of available parameters
 N/A